-If you have been following my blog for a while, you probably know how much I love Korokke (コロッケ), Japanese croquette.
-It’s always my first and last homemade meal that I request my mom to make whenever I visit my home in Japan.
+If you have been following my blog for a while, you probably know how much I love Korokke (コロッケ), a Japanese croquette.
+It’s always my first and last homemade meal that I request from my mom whenever I visit my home in Japan.

 I have shared my mom’s Korokke recipe on the blog (here) and it’s one of the most popular recipes on Just One Cookbook.
-Through the year, I’ve been requested by many readers if they could bake Korokke instead of deep frying.
+Throughout the year, I’ve been requested by many readers if they could bake Korokke instead of deep-frying.
 So today, I am really excited to share the baked version.
-The method is very similar to how I made this popular Baked Tonkatsu recipe.
+The method is very similar to how I make this popular Baked Tonkatsu recipe.

-Japanese croquette consists of panko breaded, deep fried patties, filled with mashed potatoes with ground meat and onions.
-There are some variations which include curry flavors, or cream filling with seafood, and even using vegetables like kabocha squash.
+Japanese croquette consists of panko-breaded, deep-fried patties, filled with mashed potatoes with ground meat and onions.
+There are some variations which include curry flavors, cream filling with seafood, and vegetable filling like kabocha squash.

-The shape is usually flat oval although my mom makes her version thicker than store-bought Korokke.
-In case you wonder why I love my mom’s Korokke so much, it’s because she uses really good quality ground beef and she’s very particular about which potatoes to use too (If you’re in Japan, get 男爵芋).
-Her Korokke includes more ground beef than store-bought ones so it tastes really amazing!
+The shape is usually flat oval, although my mom makes her version thicker than store-bought Korokke.
+In case you wonder why I love my mom’s Korokke so much, it’s because she uses really good quality ground beef and she’s very particular about which potatoes to use too.
+If you’re in Japan, you want to get 男爵芋.
+Her Korokke also includes more ground beef, so it is really outstanding.

-My love of Korokke has passed down to both of my children so they often request to eat it.
-Like many of you, I love deep fried food but it’s messy to clean up and the house definitely smells a bit unpleasant.
-Well, you no longer have to worry because baked croquette makes all those headaches go away.
+My love of Korokke has passed down to both of my children so they often request for it.
+Like many of you, I love deep-fried food but it’s messy to clean up and the house definitely smells a bit unpleasant.
+Well, you no longer have to worry because baked croquettes make all those headaches go away.

-As a huge Korokke fan, I have to be honest with you and admit simply nothing beats deep-fried Korokke out of the deep fryer.
-It tastes just like heaven.
-The crispy shell on the outside, the piping hot mashed potatoes mixed with juicy beef… it’s simple, yet amazing comfort food.
+As a huge Korokke fan, I have to be honest with you and admit that nothing beats deep-fried Korokke out of the deep fryer.
+The crispy shell on the outside and the piping hot mashed potatoes mixed with juicy beef on the inside.
+Croquette, borrow from the French word croquer, “to crunch” says it all.
+It’s simple, yet amazing comfort food.

 For those of you (actually many of you — thank you!!) who tried my Baked Tonkatsu recipe can testify how close the baked Tonkatsu is compared to deep-fried Tonkatsu.
 This version of Korokke is just like that.

-I would highly recommend trying this recipe if you love Korokke.
-Remember, no mess and no oily smell in the kitchen and much HEALTHIER!
+If you love Korokke, I highly recommend giving this baked version a try.
+You are guaranteed with no mess and no oily smell in the kitchen, and a much HEALTHIER Korokke to enjoy.
 If you do try, please let me know what you think in the comment below.

 Great Party Finger Foods!

-If you make your Korokke slightly smaller, it fits perfectly in this Origami Cup (tutorial video here).
-It’s great for appetizers, or even main dish for kids’ party (in that case, make sure croquettes are cooled slightly).
+If you make your Korokke slightly smaller, they can fit perfectly in these Origami Cups (tutorial video here).
+These crunchy treats are great for appetizers, or even as a main dish for kids’ parties (in that case, make sure the croquettes are cooled slightly).

-- While cooking the potatoes, you can finely dice the onion.
+- While cooking the potatoes, you can finely dice 1 onion.

-- In a large fry pan, heat 1 Tbsp. oil on medium high heat and sauté the onion until soft.
-Then add the meat and cook until no longer pink.
+- In a large fry pan, heat 1 Tbsp neutral oil on medium-high heat and sauté the onion until soft.
+Then, add 1 lb ground beef and cook until no longer pink.

-- Season with freshly ground black pepper and ¼ tsp. salt.
+- Season with freshly ground black pepper and ¼ tsp Diamond Crystal kosher salt.
 Remove from the heat and set aside.

-- Combine the panko and 2 Tbsp. oil in a separate frying pan and toast over medium heat until golden brown.
+- Combine 2½ cups panko (Japanese breadcrumbs) and 2 Tbsp neutral oil in a separate frying pan and toast over medium heat until golden brown.
 Transfer the panko into a bowl or shallow dish and allow to cool.

 - When a skewer goes through the potatoes easily, transfer the potatoes to a large bowl and drain.

-- Mash the potatoes and season with freshly ground black pepper, ½ tsp. salt, and 1 Tbsp. butter.
+- Mash the potatoes and season with freshly ground black pepper, ½ tsp Diamond Crystal kosher salt, and 1 Tbsp unsalted butter.